 Dr. Dinesh Chhetri graduated magna cum laude from Brown University with a degree in Biochemistry.
 He then obtained his MD from UCLA School of Medicine, and graduated with distinction for his thesis on vocal fold paralysis and laryngeal reinnervation.
 He remained at UCLA for his residency training in Otolaryngology-Head and Neck Surgery, and followed with further training with a 2-year Fellowship in Voice, Swallowing, and Airway Disorders.
 He is now Professor of Head and Neck Surgery.

-Dr. Chhetri's medical practice is devoted to voice disorders, swallowing disorders, and airway (breathing) disorders.
-He is the director of the UCLA Swallowing Disorders Program and is co-director of the Laryngology (Voice) program.
-He is an NIH funded researcher in the topic of Voice Disorders.
+Dr. Chhetri is a Laryngologist whose medical practice is devoted to voice disorders, swallowing disorders, airway (breathing) disorders.
+He is the director of the UCLA Swallowing Disorders Program, the UCLA Head and Neck Cancer Survivorship Program and co-director of the Laryngology (Voice) program.
+He is certified in Transoral Robotic Surgery (TORS) for head and neck cancer.
+Dr. Chhetri’s research has been consistently funded by the National Institutes of Health (NIH) in the topic of neuromuscular control of the larynx and voice disorders.
 He is known nationally and internationally for his clinical and research contributions in the arenas of laryngeal physiology, voice and swallowing disorders.